PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-19-dembskiewert1.md

 We'll discuss these one at a time ...
 <!--more-->

-1. In the original 1998 edition of <em>The Design Inference</em> William Dembski did not discuss using the design inference on genotypes that were argued to have arisen by natural selection and other ordinary evolutionary propcesses (in section 2.3 he gives a "case study" of the "Creation-evolution controversy" but focuses that entirely on the origin of Life, not on evolution thereafter).
+1. In the original 1998 edition of <em>The Design Inference</em> William Dembski did not discuss using the design inference on genotypes that were argued to have arisen by natural selection and other ordinary evolutionary processes.
+(In section 2.3 he gives a "case study" of the "Creation-evolution controversy" but focuses that entirely on the origin of Life, not on evolution thereafter).
 Four years later, he applied his inference to biological evolution in his work <em>No Free Lunch: Why Specified Complexity Cannot be Purchased without Intelligence</em>.
-There he gave these examples of the specification scales of interest in discussions of evolution:
+There he gave these examples of the specification scales that are of interest in discussions of evolution:

 > The specification of organisms can be cashed out in any number of ways.
 Arno Wouters cashes it out globally in terms of the <em>viability</em> of whole orgamisms.
 Michael Behe cashes it out in terms of the <em>minimal function</em> of  biochemical systems.
 Darwinist Richard Dawkins cashes out biological specification in terms of the <em>reproduction</em> of genes.
 Thus, in <em>The Blind Watchmaker</em> Dawkins writes "Complicated things have some quality, specifiable in advance, that is highly unlikely to have been acquired by random chance alone.
 In the case of living systems, the quality that is specified in advance is ... the ability to propagate genes in reproduction."
 (Dembski, <em>No Free Lunch</em>, 2002 and 2007, p.
 148).

-Dembski's criterion for detecting Design was finding complex specified information (CSI), where "complex" did not refer to the complicatedness of the organism, but just to having a sufficiently low probability of happening under "chance".
+Dembski's criterion for detecting Design was finding complex specified information (CSI), where "complex" did not refer to the complicatedness of the organism, but just to having a sufficiently low probability of of the specified information happening under "chance".
 Having a scale which is the level of specification makes these criteria forms of Functional Information.

 ## Functional Information ##

 Functional Information, a form of Specified Information, was defined by Leslie Orgel in 1973.
-He was trying to define a measure of information that was useful to the organism, ruling out aspects of its phenotype that might require lots of elaborate description, but the details of which did not particularly help the organism.
+He was trying to define a measure of information that was useful to the organism, ruling out aspects of its phenotype that might require lots of elaborate description, but where the details did not particularly help the organism.
 The concept was made more precise by Jack Szostak in a paper in _Nature_ in 2003, with a small correction by Hazen, Carothers, Griffin, and Szostak in 2007.

 In all of those papers, the null distribution assigns equal probability to all possible sequences.
 Thus if we have a region of 1000 nucleotides, it assumes that all 4^1000 possible sequences are equiprobable.
 If we see a sequence which has 4^600 sequences with equal or higher fitness, then the functional information in that sequence is computed from the probability 4^600 / 4^1000 = 4^{-400}.
 It is, in bits of information, minus the log to the base 2 of this probability, or -log2 (4^(-400)), which is 800 bits.